ybezsonov/kro/examples/serverless-microservice/README.md

 Events:  <none>
 ```

-Check logs of the Symphony pod for errors if necessary (this command assumes there is only one Symphony pod available):
+Check logs of the KRO pod for errors if necessary (this command assumes there is only one KRO pod available):
 ```
-kubectl get pods -o custom-columns=":metadata.name" | grep symphony | xargs -I% kubectl logs "%" --since=1h
+kubectl get pods -o custom-columns=":metadata.name" | grep kro | xargs -I% kubectl logs "%" --since=1h
 ```

 Check logs of the ACK controller pod for errors if necessary (this command assumes there is only one Lambda controller pod available):